Gorgeous autumn reds in this berry chia pudding

 This deep red berry autumn chia pudding needs only a small amount of natural sweetener as the homemade almond milk has a mild sweetness to it already.

-These are just the most perfect nourishing raw food breakfasts for me and I think they illustrate how quick and easy eating raw food can be.
+These are just the most perfect nourishing raw breakfasts for me and I think they illustrate how quick and easy eating raw food can be.

 When your curious about how to start a raw food diet realising how easy it is to make delicious recipes like this is so vital to your success.
 It shows you what’s possible and that’s pretty darn exciting.